openpowerquality/docusaurus/docs/deploy-docker.md

   2. We can easily correlate OPQ releases with Git history.

+## Overview of Docker-related files

+There are three general sets of Docker-related files to be aware of:
+  1. Individual OPQ service Docker files, found in each service's respective `/docker` subdirectory (e.g. `opq/view/docker`).
+  2. Docker-Compose files, found in the `opq/util/docker-deployment` directory.
+  3. Docker deployment utility files, found in the `opq/util/docker-utils` directory.

+### Dockerized OPQ service files
+Each Dockerized OPQ service has a `/docker` subdirectory with a common set of files:
+  *  `Dockerfile`: Contains the configuration for building the Docker image.
+Used by the `docker-build.sh` script.
+  * `docker-build.sh`: A script for building a new Docker image.
+  * `docker-publish.sh`: A script for publishing a new image to DockerHub.
+  * `docker-run.sh`: A script for running the docker image as a standalone instance.
+Note that we actually use Docker-Compose to handle the task of running all OPQ images together, so this file is generally only used for debugging purposes.

+### Docker-Compose files
+Docker-Compose is responsible for orchestrating how each of our OPQ services work together.

+These files can be found in the `opq/util/docker-deployment` directory:
+  * `docker-compose.yml`: The configuration file for Docker-Compose.
+  * `.env`: Contains environment variables that are substituted into the docker-compose.yml file.
+  * `docker-compose-run.sh`: A script for launching Docker-Compose.
+Also defines additional environment variables.

+### Utility files
+The files found in the `opq/util/docker-utils` directory are helper scripts meant to aid with the deployment of OPQ on the Emilia server:
+  * `deploy-transfer.sh`: Transfers latest deployment related files to the Emilia server.
+  * `docker-prepare-and-run.sh`: Helper script that copies (and overwrites existing) deployment files into the dedicated deployment directory on Emilia, before invoking the `docker-compose-run.sh` script to initiate (re)deployment.

 ### Understanding Docker-Compose and the .env file

 The `opq/util/docker-deployment` directory contains all of the Docker-Compose related files, the most important of which is the `docker-compose.yml` file.